 The Organization monitors the credit quality of its pledges receivable balance.
 Pledges are reviewed periodically, and collectability of pledge balances is assessed.
 Losses in prior years have been insignificant.
-The Organization has recorded no allowance for uncollectible pledges at December 31, 2022 and 2021.
+The Organization has recorded an allowance for uncollectible pledges of \$100,000 and \$0 at December 31, 2023 and 2022, respectively.